UbiOps/connectors/output_connectors/mssql/README.md

-# UbiOps Output Connector - Microsoft SQL server connector
+# UbiOps Output Connector - Microsoft SQL server

 The UbiOps MSSQL output connector is based on the `sqlalchemy` and `pyodbc` packages.